Aortic Valve Disease Screening from PPG via Physiology-Guided Self-Supervised Learning: RESULTS

-To verify whether the prognostic value of PiLA features is independent of potential confounding factors, we designed a dual-validation strategy comprising multivariable Cox regression in the total cohort and rigorous survival analysis based on Propensity Score Matching (PSM).
-This combined approach aims to comprehensively evaluate the model's robustness under different statistical assumptions.
+To further evaluate the longitudinal risk stratification capability of PiLA beyond conventional clinical variables, we performed multivariable Cox regression and propensity score matching analyses.

-In the multivariable Cox regression analysis of the total cohort, we constructed three progressive adjustment models to quantify the association between PiLA scores and the risk of future aortic valve disease.
+In the multivariable Cox regression analysis of the incident follow-up cohort, we constructed three progressive adjustment models to quantify the association between PiLA scores and the risk of future aortic valve disease.
 Model 1 adjusted only for basic demographic characteristics including age, sex, and BMI.
-Model 2 further incorporated systolic blood pressure, diastolic blood pressure, and smoking status to control for hemodynamic and lifestyle factors.
-Model 3 additionally adjusted for diabetes, chronic kidney disease, and history of cardiovascular diseases which specifically includes high blood pressure, heart attack, angina, and stroke, constituting the most stringent test for independence.
+Model 2 further adjusted for systolic blood pressure, diastolic blood pressure, smoking status, and arterial stiffness index to account for hemodynamic, vascular, and lifestyle-related factors.
+Model 3 additionally adjusted for hypertension, diabetes, hyperlipidemia, chronic kidney disease, coronary artery disease/myocardial infarction, atrial fibrillation, and stroke, providing the most comprehensively adjusted assessment of independence.

-As shown in Table~\ref{tab:multivariable_cox}, in Model 1, each standard deviation increase in the AI score was associated with a 41.7\% increase in the risk of aortic stenosis (HR 1.417, $p < 10^{-47}$) and a 43.1\% increase in the risk of aortic regurgitation (HR 1.431, $p < 10^{-27}$).
-Notably, even with the comprehensive clinical covariate adjustments in Model 2 and Model 3, these associations exhibited high stability with only minimal attenuation in hazard ratios.
-In the fully adjusted Model 3, the hazard ratios for aortic stenosis and regurgitation remained at 1.328 and 1.378, respectively, both retaining high statistical significance.
-This cross-model consistency indicates that the AI model captures specific pulse waveform morphological features independent of traditional clinical risk factors.
+As shown in Table~\ref{tab:multivariable_cox}, model-predicted risk scores were significantly associated with future clinically recognized AVD events across all adjustment models.
+In Model 1, each one-standard-deviation increase in the PiLA score was associated with a hazard ratio of 1.469 (95\% CI: 1.397--1.545, $p = 1.04 \times 10^{-50}$) for AS and 1.352 (95\% CI: 1.301--1.404, $p = 3.67 \times 10^{-54}$) for AR.
+Notably, even after progressively adjusting for additional hemodynamic variables, lifestyle factors, and major cardiovascular comorbidities in Models 2 and 3, the observed associations remained stable with only modest attenuation of the hazard ratios (HR).
+In the fully adjusted Model 3, the hazard ratios remained 1.405 (95\% CI: 1.334--1.480, $p = 6.55 \times 10^{-38}$) for AS and 1.318 (95\% CI: 1.268--1.370, $p = 3.94 \times 10^{-44}$) for AR, both retaining strong statistical significance.
+This consistency across adjustment models suggests that the association between model-predicted risk scores and future clinically recognized AVD events is not fully explained by the measured clinical risk factors included in the adjustment models.